This post may contain affiliate links which are a means for this site to earn money.

 Capture striking 24 fps, 720p HD movie clips, enhanced by NIKKOR interchangeable lens quality and versatility—featuring external stereo Mic input and AF operation.

-This is a reason why I think these DSLR cameras should not have Video, the video in this camera is outdated but the camera for stills are really good, video tech and resolution change much faster than stills.
+This is a reason why I think these DSLR cameras should not have Video,

 There are many things I like with the D300s